tammymakesthings/palmdieroller/CodeAt50kFeet.md

 The modules of DieRoller, and their function groupings, are as
 follows:

-- DieRoller: Code loader (loads DieRoller150.7)
+- `DieRoller`: Code loader (loads `DieRoller150.7`)
-- DieRoller150.7: Constants, variables, loads the rest of the code
+- `DieRoller150.7`: Constants, variables, loads the rest of the code
-- DieRollerAlgo150.7: Functions related to generating die rolls
+- `DieRollerAlgo150.7`: Functions related to generating die rolls
-- DieRollerMain150.7: Event loop, app launching and termination, and related functions
+- `DieRollerMain150.7`: Event loop, app launching and termination, and related functions
-- DieRollerPrefs150.7: Loading/saving of app preferences
+- `DieRollerPrefs150.7`: Loading/saving of app preferences
-- DieRollerRsrcs150.7: Resource ID definitions, loading of the resource DB
+- `DieRollerRsrcs150.7`: Resource ID definitions, loading of the resource DB
-- DieRollerUI150.7: UI functions; most of the actual functionality happens here.
+- `DieRollerUI150.7`: UI functions; most of the actual functionality happens here.

 ### DieRoller150.7